Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75 - WHIZ News

 “After their improbable World Series championship, Tom became a household name to baseball fans — a responsibility he carried out with distinction throughout his life,” he said.

+He changed not only their place in the standings, but the team’s stature in people’s minds.

-“Tom Seaver hated to lose,” said Jerry Grote, his longtime catcher with the Mets.
+“Tom Seaver hated to lose,” said Jerry Grote, his longtime Mets catcher.
 “In May of 1969, we had a celebration in the locker room when we reached .500 for the first time.
 Tom said, ‘We want more than .500, we want a championship.’”

 “My biggest disappointment?
 Leaving the Mets the first time and the difficulties I had with the same people that led up to it,” Seaver told The Associated Press ahead of his Hall induction in 1992.
 “But I look back at it in a positive way now.
 It gave me the opportunity to work in different areas of the country.”